 Some may prefer having mesh sidings for their dogs to see through.
 It weighs 4 pounds on its own.

-Pockets in carrier for food or toys.
-Padded strap won't dig into the pet parent's shoulders when carrying.
+Pockets in the carrier for food or toys.
+The padded strap won't dig into the pet parent's shoulders when carrying.
 Larger sizes available for bigger pets.
 Folds easily for storage, and pops right back out when ready to use.
-Removable pad is easy to clean.
+The removable pad is easy to clean.

 May be too tall for some seats if trying to include with carry-on luggage, so verify with your airline before flying.

-Respected brand in airline-approved pet transport.
+A respected brand in airline-approved pet transport.
 Easy to assemble and includes holes that can be tied together for extra security.
 Provides space enough for dogs to turn around.
-Buyers report that dogs who chew through wire crates can't typically chew through this hard plastic one.
+Buyers report that dogs who chew through wire crates can't typically chew through this hard plastic model.

 Carrier has ventilation openings on 3 sides, and some airlines require ventilation on all 4 sides.
 May have to drill extra holes before flying.